Chasing Whereabouts

 Porto

-The first place most of the Portugal tours start is in the gracious city of Porto.
+The first place most of the Portugal Tours start is in the gracious city of Porto.
 Yes!
-Porto is Portugal’s second-largest city to Lisbon, the capital city.
+Porto is Portugal’s second-largest city to Things To Do In Lisbon Portugal, the capital city.
 Sitting just at the shorelines of the Douro river, Porto is the nesting place of the famous port wine.
 With a picturesque ambience, Porto is a deeply-rooted in rich cultural heritage.

 From its architectural masterpieces to historical landmarks such as the Clerigos Tower, you will surely get a panoramic experience of the city.
 Speaking of landmarks, Porto holds the record of housing one of the world's most attractive bookshops, which is certainly something to see on your time down there.
 Come sundown, and you may want to pack things up at one of the city’s luxurious cafes—most notable—the Café Santiago.#

-One good idea would be to rent a car in Lisbon and then go on an excursion to explore entire Portugal.
+One good idea would be to Rent a Car and then go on an excursion to explore entire Portugal.

 Faro